DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Disadvantages:
         - once an account is compromised, an attacker gains unrestricted access to all of the authorized resources
     - Within an organization, a central access control system, such as a directory service, is often used for SSO
-        - **directory service**: a centralized database that includes information about subjects and objects, including authentication data
+        - **Directory Service**: a centralized database that includes information about subjects and objects, including authentication data
         - many directory services are based on the Lightweight Directory Access Protocol (LDAP)
 - 5.2.9 Just-In_time (JIT)
     - Federated identity solutions that support just-in-time (JIT) provisioning automatically create the relationship between two entities so that new users can access resources